nicolasVr/documentation_v2/docs/Tips/facebook.md

 Example :
  [https://demo.betabillet.tech/rss/latest/feed](https://demo.betabillet.tech/rss/latest/feed).

-Avec un service comme Zapier ou IFTTT, il est possible de connecter un flux RSS avec votre page Facebook ou votre compte twitter, et plus encore !
+With a service like Zapier or IFTTT, it is possible to connect an RSS feed with your Facebook page or your Twitter account, and more !

 ex:
 - [https://zapier.com/apps/facebook-pages/integrations/rss/39/post-new-rss-items-to-a-facebook-page](https://zapier.com/apps/facebook-pages/integrations/rss/39/post-new-rss-items-to-a-facebook-page).